RobinMillford/Tv-Movie-Recommendations-with-AI/README.md

 ### 🔹 **Enhanced Chatbot**

-- Upgraded chatbot with **LLaMA 3** via Groq API to handle queries about movies, TV shows, and people (e.g., "Who is Sophie Thatcher?").
+- Upgraded chatbot with **multiple LLM models** via Groq API to handle queries about movies, TV shows, and people (e.g., "Who is Sophie Thatcher?").
 - Analyzes **movie/TV show overviews** to extract themes (e.g., deception, technology) for precise recommendations.
 - Fetches **posters, names, overviews, and details** from TMDb, with **clickable links** to TMDb pages.
 - Supports ambiguous queries by prompting for clarification (e.g., movie name and year).
 - **Enhanced for New Releases**: Improved handling of recent and upcoming movies, TV shows, and anime that LLMs might not have extensive knowledge about.
+- **Authentication Protection**: AI chatbot is now only accessible to authenticated users for security and personalization.
+- **Model Selection**: Users can choose from multiple available models for different needs and preferences.

 ### 🔹 **Improved UI and UX**